How to Start a Business in Wyoming

 You can hire a corporate filing service to handle these filings for you, but we have written extensive guides on how to form a Wyoming LLC and how to start a Wyoming Corporation.
 Our guides walk you through filling out and filing your Articles step by step.

-The Secretary of State charges a filing fee of $100 to process your Articles.
+The Secretary of State charges a filing fee of $100 (plus a $4 online processing fee) to process your Articles.

 Wyoming state law requires you to appoint a Wyoming registered agent on your Articles.
 A registered agent accepts service of process (notice of a lawsuit against your company) on behalf of your business.